Policies & Procedures

 International transcripts and coursework are evaluated according to the following requirements or considerations:

-• Coursework is transferable with a grade of C- or above only and will appear on the student's UIUC transcript as credit only.
+• Coursework is transferable with a grade of C- or above only and will appear on the student's University of Illinois Urbana-Champaign transcript as credit only.

 • Transcripts must be submitted from all institutions attended.